Gosnold, Massachusetts

-Gosnold is a town that encompasses the Elizabeth Islands in Dukes County, Massachusetts, United States.
+Gosnold is a town in Dukes County, Massachusetts, United States.
 At the 2020 census, the town population was 70, making it the least populous town in Massachusetts.
-Most of the residents live in the village of Cuttyhunk, while most of the land in the town is owned by the Forbes family.
+Gosnold encompasses the Elizabeth Islands and most residents live in the island-village of Cuttyhunk.
+Most of Gosnold is privately owned by the Forbes family, except for the islands of Cuttyhunk and Penikese.

 History

 The earliest inhabitants of the Elizabeth Islands were the Wampanoag Native Americans.
 The tribe did not settle permanently on the Elizabeth Islands, but used them in summer for hunting, fishing, and gardening.
 Occasionally, arrowheads or stone tools are discovered on the islands.
 The islands' names come from the Wampanoag language.

 Bartholomew Gosnold was among the first Europeans to become aware of the Elizabeth Islands, including Cuttyhunk, in 1602.
 He and his crew attempted to establish a trading post on Cuttyhunk so that they could trade with the natives, the first attempt by Europeans to do so.
 The trading post was abandoned after only a few weeks, and Gosnold decided to return home.
 Upon his return to England, the British Crown claimed jurisdiction of the island chain.

 Gosnold was first settled in 1641, the year of purchase of the islands by Thomas Mayhew, Sr. The islands were claimed by the Wampanoag until 1658, when the Wampanoag sachem transferred the deed of ownership to Mayhew.
 Constituting Dukes County, New York since 1683, the Elizabeth Islands, Martha's Vineyard, and Nantucket, were transferred to the newly created Province of Massachusetts Bay in 1691.
 Gosnold was separately incorporated as a municipality in 1864; previously it was a part of the town of Chilmark.